 Elder Jim Nagy was a member of a Baptist church before joining the PCA and he has been attending Covenant since 1986.
 He was ordained as a ruling elder in 1988 and has actively served on the Session at various points over the span of those years.
 He has taught Sunday School classes for adults, jr. high and sr. high students, and also currently serves on the Christian Education Committee.
 Jim and his wife, Cathy, have 4 children: Joel, Andrew, Emily and Sara.
 His hobbies include gardening and working around the house.

 Deacon Jeff Currier came to faith after a difficult period in his life and realized that trust in Christ was more powerful and comforting than anything else he had known.
-He began attending Covenant in 1998 and also serves as the Trailblazers Boys ministry leader and is a member of the Men of the Covenant Committee.
-He and his wife, Sandra have 2 children, Nicholas and Tyler.
+He began attending Covenant in 1998 and has served as the Trailblazers Boys ministry leader, a deacon and the chair of the Men’s Ministry.
+He and his wife Sandra have 2 sons, Nicholas and Tyler.
 Jeff’s hobbies include playing with his sons, softball, skiing and running.

 Deacon Andy Ford was raised in a Christian home and began attending Covenant in 1982.
 He and his wife, Carolyn have 2 children, Daniel and Anna.
 One of Andy’s hobbies is wood cutting.

 Deacon Mark Kleeman grew up in a Christian home, but can't remember a specific time when he came to know the Lord.
 Through God's grace, his faith strengthened during his high school and college years.
 He started attending Covenant with his family in 1998 and it was at that time he met his wife, Rebecca, who had attended Covenant her whole life.
 The Kleemans have participated in a number of short-term missions trips with Covenant and have taught the 2 and 3 year old Sunday school class.
 Mark also leads a set up team which helps prepare for congregational events.
 He enjoys spending time at home chasing young sons Sam and Ben, as well as following Philadelphia sports teams.